AECB Staff and Board

 Simon Kember – Website Administrator

-Simon took over the role of Webmaster in the summer of 2011 and is responsible for maintaining,improving and developing the AECB’s websites and the services that they provide to members.
+Simon took over the role of Webmaster in the summer of 2011 and is responsible for maintaining,improving and developing the AECB’s websites and the services that they provide to members as well as supporting the board and staff with technical assistance.

 Members of the AECB Board of Trustees are elected at the Annual General Meeting.
 Candidates must have been a member of the Association for a minimum of one year to qualify for election.
 Trustees are unpaid.